What is a Mainframe Computer?

 A mainframe computer or mainframe is also known as a central computer.
 It is a large, powerful, and expensive computer, mostly used by large companies for bulk data processing, and critical applications.
 It processes a large amount of data and uses in the processing of bank transactions, census, statistical work, etc.

 It has the capability of performing millions of instructions per second (MIPS).
 They also have the ability to work uninterruptedly, even if you have to change some components of the mainframe.
 Its modular design allows you to work without stopping and without re-starting.

 History of Mainframe Computer:

 Several manufacturers were those who produced central units in the 1960s and 1970s.
 In the days of a boom of these machines, the manufacturers were known because their number was not very large: IBM, Burroughs, Control Data, General Electric, Honeywell, NCR, RCA, and Univac.
 Among European manufacturers, Telefunken, Siemens, and Olivetti stood out.
 But low demand and great competition caused a great tremor in the market.
 RCA was bought by Univac, and General Electric left the computer market.
 Honeywell was acquired by Bull, Univac joined Sperry to form Sperry / Univac, which in 1986 joined Burroughs to form Unisys Corporation.
 For its part and in 1991, AT&T briefly owned NCR.

 The companies realized that servers based on microcomputer designs could be installed at a much lower cost, and offer local users greater control of their systems, and the false terminals used to connect to central unit systems They were gradually replaced by personal equipment.
 Consequently, demand plummeted, and large central unit facilities were mostly restricted to financial institutions with large data processing needs.
-For a time, there was a consensus within industry analysts that the central unit market was over since the central unit platforms were in many cases replaced by personal unit networks.
+For a time, there was a consensus among industry analysts that the central unit market was over since the central unit platforms were in many cases replaced by personal unit networks.